gabbagnale/pokemon_api/README.md

 ```

 ### Installation
-A simple shell script run.sh is available to build and run the project.
+A shell script run.sh is available to build and run the project.
-The script will run the tests and build the image to expose with docker on 8080 port.
+The script will run the tests, build the image and deploy with docker on 8080 port.

-The base url will be then
+The base url will be
 ```url
 http://localhost:8080/v1/pokemon
 ```